michaelpowers8/Vladimir-VS-Hikaru/README.md

   - Graphical Analysis
     - All graphs are comparing two features of numerical data in the spreadsheet.
 Everything said in the analytical analysis can be further verified or emphasized through the graphics.
 # Conclusion
 I hope you found this analysis informative.
 I am not trying to assign innocence or guilt to anybody.
 This was for informational purposes.
 I also used some machine learning algorithms to predict the number of 40 game win streaks Hikaru could expect to go on given all the other features.
-The results can be seen at the very bottom of the Chess Simulation Analysis.ipynb file or
+The results can be seen at the very bottom of the Chess Simulation Analysis.ipynb file or in the file